 Image Source: 360 Partners

-For example, if you are focusing on number of (increased) e-book downloads but your ‘free-trial sign ups’ ratio or ‘Request for Demo’ rate has come down, you should worry.
+For example, if you are focusing on the number of (increased) e-book downloads but your ‘free-trial sign-ups’ ratio or ‘Request for Demo’ rate has come down, you should worry.

 Therefore, it’s obvious that more downloads mean more subscribers but at the end of the day, higher demo requests and better conversion rate is going to be the key performance indicator.

 50% using leads and sales metrics as their key performance indicator. – TrackMaven

 However, some people get worried about being unfollowed on social media.

 I would say – it’s good for you.

 I get unfollowed every single day.
 And it’s a good thing!